transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-external-certs}
 {: faq}

 Yes, you can bring your own certificates if they are issued by a CA that is X.509 compliant.
 The CA should sign by using ECDSA and the defaults should be set to use P256 curve.
-See this topic about [Using certificates from an external CA with your peer or orderer](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca).
+See this topic about [Using certificates from an external CA with your peer or ordering node](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-third-party-ca).

 ## I am currently using Hyperledger Fabric v1.4.x and want to move to {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} or Multicloud.
 Can I continue to use Raft?
 {: #ibp-v2-faq-migrate-raft}